-You still need to do an element of flight planning and doing risk assessments with an A2 CofC
+You still need to do an element of flight planning and risk assessment with an A2 CofC

 As part of holding an A2 C of C from UAVHUB (authorised on behalf of the CAA), you still need to conduct an element of flight planning and risk assessments.